daytonaio/daytona/README.md

 ## Features
 * __Single Command__: Activate a fully configured development environment with a single command.
-* __Runs everywhere__: Spin up your development environment on any machine—whether it's local, remote, a physical server, VM, or cloud-based, & any architecture x86 or Arm.
+* __Runs everywhere__: pin up your development environment on any machine—whether it's local, remote, or a cloud-based, a physical server, or a VM & any architecture x86 or ARM.
 * __Confiuration File Support__: Initially support for [dev container](https://containers.dev/), ability to expand to DevFile, Nix & Flox (Contributions welcome here!).
-* __Prebuilds System__: Has a prebuilds system, built in, to drasticly improve environment setup times(Contributions welcome here!).
+* __Prebuilds System__: Has a prebuilds system, built-in, to drastically improve environment setup times(Contributions welcome here!).
 * __IDE Support__ : Seamlessly supports [VS Code](https://github.com/microsoft/vscode) & [JetBrains](https://www.jetbrains.com/remote-development/gateway/) locally, ready to use without configuration.
 Includes a built-in Web IDE for added convenience.
-* __Git Provider Integration__: Start with GitHub support, allowing easy repo or PR selection.
-Future plans to expand to GitLab & Bitbucket (Contributions welcome here!).
+* __Git Provider Integration__: GitHub, GitLab & Bitbucket support, allowing easy repo or PR selection.
-* __Multiple Project Workspace__: Support for multiple project repositories in a dev environment, making it easy to develop using micro-service architecture.
+* __Multiple Project Workspace__: Support for multiple project repositories in a dev environment, making it easy to develop using a micro-service architecture.
 * __Reverse Proxy Integration__: Enable collaboration and streamline feedback loops by leveraging reverse proxy functionality.
 Access preview environments and the Web IDE seamlessly, even behind firewalls.
 * __Extensibility__: Enable extensibility with plugin or provider development.
 Moreover, in any dynamic language, not just Go(Contributions welcome here!).
 * __Security__: Automatically creates a VPN tunnel between the client and the devt environment, ensuring a fully secure connection.